matthew-brett/asterisk-blog/content/whos-reading.md

 > on which the town was built, in order to throw him off the cliff.
 But he
 > walked right through the crowd and went on his way.

-They lay out the possible "layers" of text - "Layer I contains materials that go back to the historical Jesus in the late 20s. [...]
+The books explains the possible "layers" of gospel text - "Layer I contains materials that go back to the historical Jesus in the late 20s. [...]
 Layer II contains materials either adopted from that earlier layer or else created by or within the ongoing tradition. [...]".
-Layer III has three "sub-layers" - a, b and c, with a) being the Q Gospel and Mark, b) "most probably dependent on these two preceding gospels, contains Matthew and Luke, from the 80s.
-The third level [sub-level c], quite possibly dependent on Mark Matthew and Luke, is the gospel of John.
+Layer III has three "sub-layers" with the first being the Q Gospel and Mark; the second "most probably dependent on these two preceding gospels, contains Matthew and Luke, from the 80s.
+The third [sub-] level, quite possibly dependent on Mark, Matthew and Luke, is the gospel of John.
 That canonical process is, by the way, our most secure evidence for layering as a gospel phenomenon" (p.
 74).

 Then the authors argue that Luke made up the whole story from beginning to
 end: